Elering/Estfeed-API/README.md

 ---

 ## OpenAPI

-/openapi - API descritpion for market participants
+/openapi - API description for market participants

 ## Update: November 2022

 Each API includes marketParticipantContext with the following elements:
 * marketParticipantIdentification - EIC X-code of the market participant sending the API query
 * marketParticipantRole - defines the role in which the specific query is sent; for example a market participant who is an open supplier can query information as an open supplier, as a BRP, and as a named supplier